Continuous cutting plane algorithms in integer programming: Experimental results

 For our first experiment, we evaluate on 4 benchmarks: 100 randomly generated minimum set covering, combinatorial auctions, maximum independent set and capacitated facility location instances, that were generated using the Ecole python library \cite{prouvost2020ecole} (following implementations from \cite{balas1980set,leyton2000towards,bergman2016decision,cornuejols1991comparison}, respectively.)

 We report the results of optimizing a one-layer network with 32 inequalities, and a two-layer network with 32 inequalities each, illustrating the effect that deeper layers can have on performance.
 In addition, we show the results of starting from the classical GMI weights as well as from our random orthogonal initializer, as described in Section \ref{sec:algorithm}.
 Results over 10k gradient steps are reported in Figure \ref{fig:results-1}.
 At any gradient step, we report the median optimality gap over all instances of the same family, where optimality gap (in our formulation) is defined as $(z^*-z)/|z^*|$ for a dual bound $z$ and the MILP optimal value $z^*$.
+We report the computational cost of the experiments in \ref{appendix}.

 As can be seen, in general our algorithm is able to learn and improve upon the classical GMI weights.
 This demonstrates that although Problem \eqref{eq:continuous-cuts-optimization} is highly nonconvex, it \emph{is} in fact possible to solve it to a degree where substantially better weights than the classical GMI weights can be found (albeit perhaps at great computational cost.)
 Moreover, using higher rank inequalities generally leads to better dual bounds, as expected.